NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/HowToSetupAWSEC2Server.md

 ![](https://user-images.githubusercontent.com/18140094/210726731-9c9641a9-1f06-46b0-a59b-ffb2e98103f4.png)

-*   Select Upload a template file, and then select the WIndowsServer2019-NICE-DCV.yaml file that is on your computer.
+*   Select Upload a template file, and then select the WIndowsServer2019-NICE-DCV.yaml file that is on this Github.
 *   Click Next.

 ![](https://user-images.githubusercontent.com/18140094/210726733-c02aacd7-460a-43da-bb5d-7fb10e2972b7.png)

 *   Enter a few parameters for the stack
 *   Enter a name for this stack you are deploying, e.g. MONAI-Stack
-*   Select instance type you’d like to use, e.g. g5.xlarge
+*   Select the instance type you’d like to use, e.g. g5.xlarge
 *   You can enter a name for the EC2 instance, or leave the default value
 *   Set the IP address of the machine that you will use to connect to the EC2 instance.
 To find out your IP address, you can visit [https://checkip.amazonaws.com](https://checkip.amazonaws.com) if your IP address is 1.2.3.4, please enter 1.2.3.4/32 as the parameter